 Human Anatomy and Physiology is a one semester course for non-science majors and is an introduction to the structure and function of the human body.
 Emphasis is placed on cells, tissues, organs, and organ systems.
 Concurrent enrollment in BI 224BL (laboratory) is required.
 This is a four credit hour course.

-Prerequisite: BI 114 General Biology I or consent of the instructor
+Prerequisite: BI 114 General Biology I, BI 134 Biology I for Science Majors, or consent of the instructor

 BUSINESS (BS, BU)